machal/cssmine-content/flexbox-reference.md

 justify-content: flex-start | flex-end | center | space-between | space-around
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's will apply the `justify-content` property to the flex container, saying
+Let's apply the `justify-content` property to the flex container, saying how
-how flex items will be aligned along the main axis.
+flex items will be aligned along the main axis.
 The default value is
 `flex-start`, aligning the items to the start of the main axis.

 ![justify-content](<images/flexbox-justify-content.jpg>)